FAQs

 • A MHTP is not required, although we do accept referrals from all health professionals.
 However, if you have a MHTP and are looking for a psychologist, we offer private psychology sessions through our second business: Health Sense Psychology & Wellness.

 • Our counsellors are university qualified, which means they have a Bachelor and/or Master’s degree.
 Some of our counsellors are also registered psychologists.
-Most of our counsellors have years, and sometimes decades, of experience in the therapy space – so even though the sessions are financially accessible, a high quality of care and service is always delivered.

 • Our counselling program is designed to offer short-term support.
 We start with 6 sessions and then review progress, although we are flexible in catering to the level of care needed for each individual.